-How to open My computer
+How to open My Computer

-Using My Computer
+How to use My Computer

 Finding files in My Computer

-Adjust system settings with your computer
+Adjust system settings with My Computer